Bruins beat Rangers in OT as win streak hits 6

 Krejci went top shelf for the game-winner in overtime after Pastrnak crashed the net to draw in the defense.
 Halak also earned an assist on the goal.

-Pastrnak tied the score at 2 at 4:27 of the third period off a play that came together when he couldn’t finish a partial breakaway.
-Krejci later fed him the puck to the left circle, and Pastrnak snapped it home for his league-leading 24th goal.
+Pastrnak tied the score at 2 at 4:27 of the third period off a play that came together when he couldn]t finish a partial breakaway.
+Krejci later fed the puck to the left circle, and Pastrnak snapped it home for his league-leading 24th goal.

 At the time, the Bruins were without top scorer Brad Marchand, who spent the shift in the locker room for an undisclosed reason.
-Marchand eventually returned, and Boston later killed off a high-sticking double minor on Par Lindholm with just over seven minutes remaining on the way to overtime.
+Marchand eventually returned, and Boston later killed off a high-sticking double minor on Par Lindholm with just more than seven minutes remaining in regulation.

 The Rangers controlled the tempo of the game up 2-0 midway through the second period before Bruins defenseman Charlie McAvoy dropped the gloves with Brendan Smith at 10:51.
 Boston soon killed off a five-on-three that lasted 1:02 as momentum began to shift.

-Note: EditorsNote: Updates: Minor edits throughout